 Imagine a world in which being alone is a crime.
 A world in which, if you end up alone, you'd have only 45 days to find another partner lest you be turned into an animal.
 Love as a legal imperative.
 How would you find the person that completes you?
 How could you resist the temptation of playing mind games with them?
 In the face of an unfair system that pushes love, which choice would you make? and, above all, despite the cruelty of such a system of imposed mates, which would be the place of your ego?

 This is the basis of the movie The Lobster, a film by Yorgos Lanthimos that is competing in the official selection of the Seville European Film Festival.
 As if it were a Dali painting, it is truly surreal, but if you look closer you'll realize that each element is defined through masterful realism.

-Absurdist humor permeates the entire movie, which is after all a drama told in third person, as if that omniscient narrator that will seal the final destiny of the characters protected us from the feelings of characters in a world in which people live together, but but there's no love.
+Absurdist humor permeates the entire movie, which is, after all, a drama told in third person, as if that omniscient narrator that will seal the final destiny of the characters were protecting us from the feelings of characters in a world in which people live together, but without any love.

-The Lobster is many things, but it's also a story of true love, the one that breaks rules, that gives us strength to live, that makes us better, happier and freer.
+The Lobster is many things, but it's also a story of true love, the one that breaks rules, that gives us the strength to live, that makes us better, happier and freer.
 It's a love story, but it's not just another love story.
-There lies the genius of the movie, knowing how to talk about what mankind has been talking about since its beginnings, but in an original, funny, and at the same time deeply dramatic and critic way.
-Undoubtedly, it's one of those movies that can't leave you indifferent to it.
+Therein lies the genius of the movie: knowing how to talk about what mankind has been talking about since its beginnings, but in an original, funny, and at the same time deeply dramatic and critical way.
+Undoubtedly, it's one of those movies that will leave a deep impression on you.